Mónica Naranjo

 Mónica Naranjo Carrasco (born 23 May 1974) is a Spanish singer widely popular in Spain and Latin America and recognised as one of the most powerful voices of the Spanish and Latin American music scenes.
 She has performed with singers such as Luciano Pavarotti, Rocío Jurado and Mina Mazzini amongst others.

 Biography

 Early years

 Mónica Naranjo was born in Figueres.
-Her parents, Francisco, a construction worker and Patricia a housewife, migrated from southern Spain (Seville) and (Málaga) to the north in the 1960s.
-Mónica, who is the oldest daughter of the family has two younger siblings, Raquel and Enrique.
+Her parents, Francisco, a construction worker, and Patricia, a housewife, migrated from southern Spain (Seville and Málaga) to the north in the 1960s.
+Mónica, who is the oldest daughter in the family, has two younger siblings, Raquel and Enrique.
 Despite her troubled childhood, when she was only 4, she realised that music was her favourite activity.

-At the age of 14, the young Mónica enrolled a music school to learn singing and she also was given a voice recorder as a present so that she could start composing and recording her own songs.
+At the age of 14, the young Mónica enrolled in a music school to learn singing, and she also was given a voice recorder as a present so that she could start composing and recording her own songs.